-- Your map supports your Pillar 1 and Pillar 2 (including Legacy Ari-Environment and Forestry Schemes) subsidy claims - Your map reflects the gross areas for your subsidy claim - It is your responsibility to keep your maps up-to-date (boundaries, ineligible areas etc.) - We will consider and confirm any changes you make and maintain your maps - If your communication preference is via email on RP&S you will be emailed a PDF copy of your map following confirmation of your change - Hard copy maps are available on request via email using FIS_Team@gov.scot - Your most up-to-date map can also be viewed and downloaded online. - You can find more information on the Land Maintenance Form (LMF) (PF06) and when you should submit one in Section 3.
+- Your map supports your Pillar 1 and Pillar 2 (including Legacy Agri-Environment and Forestry Schemes) subsidy claims - Your map reflects the gross areas for your subsidy claim - It is your responsibility to keep your maps up-to-date (boundaries, ineligible areas etc.) - We will consider and confirm any changes you make and maintain your maps - If your communication preference is via email on RP&S you will be emailed to access the online viewer to view the changes following confirmation of your change - Hard copy maps are available on request via email using FIS\Team@gov.scot - Your most up-to-date map can also be viewed and downloaded online - You can find more information on the Land Maintenance Form (LMF) (PF06) and when you should submit one in Section 3.